Shahd-Al-Esami/e-commerce2/README.md

-# Requirements
-- laravel 10
-- xampp
-- postman

 # Installation
+### Steps to Run the Project

-Clone the repository by commend :git clone  https://github.com/Shahd-Al-Esami/e-commerce.git Xampp start  with appach and mysql
+1. Clone the repository by commend :git clone  https://github.com/Shahd-Al-Esami/e-commerce.git
+2. Xampp start  with appach and mysql
-Create a database and ensure the connection is configured in the .env file. run commends : composer install & npm install run commends : php artisan serv & npm run dev & php artisan db:seed Use Postman to test the API endpoints and perform actions such as placing an order, etc.
+2. Create a database and ensure the connection is configured in the .env file.
+3. run commends : composer install & npm install
+4. run commends : php artisan serv & npm run dev & php artisan db:seed
+5. Use Postman to test the API endpoints and perform actions such as placing an order, etc.
  Import the collection named e-commerce-api into Postman.